Recently Visited Pages

 Take advantage of this at-a-glance look at the pages on the SCC website you most often visit.
 Use this as a tool to navigate quickly to info you need the most.
 Take it one step further and click the star in the top right corner to ensure your favorite pages remain on your list of Visited Pages.

-Becky earned her master's degree in music with a vocal pedagogy emphasis from Webster University, where she has since completed post-graduate continued education in vocal pedagogy She was the first female to receive their coveted graduate assistantship in music theory and the only graduate in her class to be selected for Distinction in music.
-She performed with the Webster Choral Society, as well as with the Opera Studio, singing the roles of Manon in Massenet’s Manon and Gretel in Humperdinck’s Hansel and Gretel.
+Mrs. Thorn earned her Master of Arts (Vocal Pedagogy) from Webster University, where she was the first female to receive their coveted Graduate Teaching Assistantship in Music Theory and the only graduate in her class (2003) to be selected for Distinction in music.
+She performed with the Webster Choral Society, Opera Studio, and studied voice under Carol Gaspar and Alice Montgomery.